ToolUse/infinite-ai-seo/README.md

 - If you really wanted to go through tokens, you could probably modify this repo so that it rotates through gemini models after it runs out of requests for one model.
 I don't have this set up, but it shouldn't be too difficult to add.

+- The xAI Grok API has an option for data collection too, and $150 in free credits each month if you opt in.
+I haven't added it yet, if you feel compelled to add it please make a PR!

 ## FAQ

 - **Is this free to use?**